Jamaica coalition (politics)

 Jamaica coalition (Jamaika-Koalition; also known as the Jamaica alliance, Jamaica traffic light, black traffic light or Schwampel) is a term in German politics describing a governing coalition among the parties of the Christian Democratic Union/Christian Social Union (CDU/CSU), Free Democratic Party (FDP), and the Green Party.

-The term comes from the fact that the symbolic colors of the parties in such a coalition—black for the conservative CDU/CSU, yellow for the liberal FDP, and green for the Green Party—are also the colors of the flag of Jamaica.
+The term comes from the fact that the symbolic colors of the parties in such a coalition—black for the conservative CDU/CSU, yellow for the liberal FDP, and green for the Green Party—resemble the color scheme of the flag of Jamaica.

 History

 After the German federal election in 2005 a Jamaica coalition became mathematically possible and was initially discussed.
 The Free Democrats decided they would not form a coalition with the Social Democrats (SPD), leaving the Jamaica coalition as one of the few remaining options, but the Greens rejected the coalition proposal.
 "Can you really see [CDU and CSU leaders] Angela Merkel and Edmund Stoiber sitting round the table in dreadlocks?" asked Joschka Fischer, the Greens' leader at the time.
 "This is more our style.
 It's impossible.
 I don't see that."
 In October 2005, the CDU/CSU and SPD formed a grand coalition instead.

 At the state level, the Greens announced in October 2009 that they would support a CDU/FDP coalition in Saarland, forming Germany's first Jamaica coalition in state government.
 This move was partly prompted by desire to prevent an SPD minority government in Saarland dependent upon support from Die Linke.
 The Saarland coalition collapsed in January 2012.

 A Jamaica coalition held power in the state of Schleswig-Holstein from 2017 to 2022.
 After the 2017 Schleswig-Holstein state election, CDU leader Daniel Günther became Minister President by forming a coalition with the Free Democrats led by Wolfgang Kubicki and the Greens led by Monika Heinold.
 After the 2022 election, the FDP was dropped from the governing coalition.